-If ever a problem and a solution were made for each other, it’s autonomous driving and artificial intelligence (AI).
+If ever a problem and a solution were made for each other, it’s autonomous driving and Artificial Intelligence (AI).
 Turning the dream of driverless cars into reality means equipping every vehicle with a wealth of sensors and analytical technology.
-That technology must be able to gather vast amounts of real-time road and in-car data, process it instantly and make the right driving decisions based on highly advanced algorithms — AI at its finest.
+That technology must be able to gather vast amounts of real-time road and in-car data, process it instantly, and make the right driving decisions based on highly advanced algorithms — AI at its finest.

 The risks and rewards in this area are huge.
-Removing the human from behind the wheel could save hundreds of thousands of lives a year: nearly 1.25 million people worldwide are killed in road crashes annually.
+Removing humans from behind the wheel could save hundreds of thousands of lives a year: nearly 1.25 million people worldwide are killed in road crashes annually.
 The US Government estimates that over 90 percent of crashes are caused by human error — such as driving too fast, misjudging other drivers’ behaviors, or driving poorly due to alcohol impairment, distraction, or fatigue.

 But if the new autonomous technology fails, lives are at stake.
 That’s why research organizations like the RAND Corporation estimate driverless vehicles may need billions of miles of autonomous driving data to prove their reliability, potentially putting the rollout of fully self-driving cars years or even decades away.

 It’s a mistake to see AI-based vehicle safety as all-or-nothing.
 As every driver knows, plenty of car manufacturers are already including advanced safety technology to support the human driver — such as forward-collision warning, auto-braking systems, and more — that are decreasing accident numbers.

 This is where AI companies like Silicon Valley-based Nauto come into their own.
 Nauto has developed an intelligent driver safety system that combines dual-facing cameras, computer vision, deep learning–based technologies, and proprietary algorithms to gauge how drivers interact with the vehicle and the road ahead.